Operation Ocean Shield

-The US Navy was the largest contributor of ships, followed by the Indian Navy.
+The United States Navy was the largest contributor of ships, followed by the Indian Navy.
 The taskforce was composed of ships from the contributing navies, led by a designated leadship.
 The role of leadship was rotated among the various countries involved.
-In October 2015 this was the Turkish frigate TCG Gediz.

-Allies and other organisations
+Allies and other organizations

 Pirate attacks off the vast coastline of Somalia declined from 236 in 2011 to two reportedly unsuccessful attacks in 2014, thanks to international counter-piracy cooperation efforts as well as armed guards now stationed on most large ships that traverse the region's waters.
-NATO has indicated that while it will be ending its mission in the Indian Ocean, the organization "will remain engaged in the fight against piracy by maintaining maritime situational awareness and continuing close links with other international organisation's counter-piracy actors."
+NATO has indicated that while it will be ending its mission in the Indian Ocean, the organization "will remain engaged in the fight against piracy by maintaining maritime situational awareness and continuing close links with other international organization's counter-piracy actors."
 NATO has been supporting international efforts to combat piracy in the Indian Ocean, as well as in the Gulf of Aden and off the Horn of Africa since 2008, at the request of the United Nations.
 It had been working alongside other missions including the European's Union's Operation Atalanta, the US-led Combined Task Force 151 and other individual countries such as China, Japan, and South Korea."

 NATO's success in the area was due in part to the co-operation of other foreign states with interests in the region.
 A lot of these informal connections took place at SHADE (Shared Awareness and Deconfliction) meetings.
 These meetings allowed for shared tactics among a large number of international entities, including China, Japan, Russia, India and South Korea but is definitely not limited to them.
 With NATO promoting co-operation amongst these foreign entities, Operation Ocean Shield could effectively protect the area.
 They also utilized EUNAVFOR’s innovative electronic network called Mercury which shared anti-piracy tactics with other task forces and operations.
 Since this was an informal system, it wasn't weighed down with bureaucracy and could be spread amongst other coalitions and governmental organisations and could effectively help anyone that needed precise information in the area.